 While excessive use of the internet is a relatively new disorder, ongoing research is optimistic that specific types of treatments and interventions can help people manage the dependency on their devices and usage.
 This is not a process or condition we are left with, alone.
 This is treatable and a gift ... it informs us about our needs, history, talents and hopes if we are willing to heal.
-Screens and the internet are not cast out of your life at Pacific Solstice.
+Screens and the internet are not cast out of your life at Solstice Pacific.
 We discuss the deeper need and growth occurs in a slow, gentle change process.

 Helping A Loved One and Early Intervention

 There are many productive uses for the internet when it comes to learning, education and social connection.
 It’s important to create time for human connection and healing from life’s everyday trauma by removing cell phones and computers for moments, even hours.
 The brain, the nervous system, even the eyes, cannot respond to the multiplying stimuli and want for genuine connection the way we seek.
 If a person is unable to detach from the device and shows signs of aggression and anxiety upon it’s removal, mental health screening can help prepare for big gains in health.
 If a person finds that their use of the internet has isolated them from others, disrupted their performance at work and compromised their ability to maintain personal hygiene or commitments, we can schedule an assessment to look closer with you.

 How We Treat Excessive Use of Screens

 Many people who use screena and the internet excessively often suffer from another mental health disorder.
 It’s important for healthcare professionals to be aware of this and to screen for mental health disorders.
 All other physical and mental health disorders should be addressed.
 For example, diabetes, insomnia, mood swings or chronic cold and flu can tell a story about the person’s systemic needs, not just their emotional state.